Shield with NIST SP 800-171

 In November of 2010, the Obama Administration passed Executive Order 13556, which created ten categories for non-classified information needing control and protection due to potential vulnerability and security risk.
 The goal was to create a uniform system for safeguarding and disseminating CUI.
 The Final Rule was passed in 2016 by the National Archives Records Administration to provide implementation direction for Executive Order 13556 and to support a standardized methodology for assessing CUI.

-Two subsets of CUI exist—basic and specified.
-The Final Rule identifies the handling and dissemination of controls for Basic CUI as moderate under the Federal Info Systems Modernization Act (FISMA) with info marked “CUI” or “controlled”.
+Two subsets of CUI exist: basic and specified.
+The Final Rule identifies the handling and dissemination of controls for Basic CUI as moderate under the Federal Info Systems Modernization Act (FISMA) with info marked “CUI” or “controlled.”
 Specified CUI requires more restrictive controls for handling, and a designating agency must apply specific dissemination controls for each information category.
 Examples of agency subset categories for CUI include agriculture, legal, transportation, financial, tax, and immigration.

-Who Needs to Comply With NIST SP 800-171?
+Who needs to comply with NIST SP 800-171?

 If you’re a contractor for a federal agency and your organization is processing CUI, you may be contractually obligated by the agency to implement the requirements recommended in SP 800-171.
 To be clear, these security requirements would apply to the components of your environment that process, store, or transmit CUI or that provide security protection for such components.

-If you’re seeking to secure a contract with a federal agency, during the evaluation process the agency is likely to ask you to submit a system security plan, a comprehensive document that describes in detail how security requirements in NIST SP 800-171 are met within your organization and how you plan to address known and anticipated threats.
+If you’re seeking to secure a contract with a federal agency, during the evaluation process the agency is likely to ask you to submit a system security plan (SSP), a comprehensive document that describes in detail how security requirements in SP 800-171 are met within your organization and how you plan to address known and anticipated threats.
 Federal agencies consider the submitted system security plans and associated plans of actions as critical inputs in their decision on whether it would be advisable to enter an agreement with the nonfederal organization.

-Can NIST SP 800-171 Improve My Security System?
+Can NIST SP 800-171 improve my security system?

-How do I become NIST 800 171 compliant?
+How do I become NIST SP 800-171 compliant?

 Locate and identify the systems and solutions in your network that store or transfer CUI.
 These are the systems you’ll need to protect.